The medieval Thurnhaus tower

 The Thurnhaus used to be a frontier post at the Western border of the Prince-Archbishopric of Salzburg, below the Grießen Pass.
 This medieval residential and defence tower from the 12th century was later used as a granary by the miners.
 It is now home to medieval collections of international standing.

-In Hütten, where the Mining and Gothic Museum Leogang is located, the Leogang Valley is very narrow and thus easily controllable.
+In Hütten, where the Museum of Mining and Gothic Art Leogang is located, the Leogang Valley is very narrow and thus easily controllable.
 Therefore, the Thurnhaus was erect in this place.
 The tower used to mark Salzburg’s border to what was Bavaria until 1504 and then the Tyrol (part of the Habsburg Monarchy) after 1504.

 In the Middle Ages, mining flourished in Leogang.
 Initially, the extracted ore was brought to Schladming in Styria and later to the newly erect smeltery between Thurnhaus and Administrator House.
 Since the local farmers only grew grain for their own use, the Archbishop Sigismund of Schrattenbach had the Thurnhaus converted into a granary to cater for the miners.